 The pricing difference of edible oil between India and some of the foreign countries make import of edible oil lucrative for many traders and merchants.
 Since edible oil is considered a food product, the import of edible oil is controlled by the Food Safety and Standards Authority of India.
 Further, any person wishing to start the import of edible oil in India must obtain various licenses and registrations as under.

-In case of an import – export business, there is often a requirement to accommodate foreign promoters and foreign investments.
+In the case of the import-export business, there is often a requirement to accommodate foreign promoters and foreign investments.
 Hence, Private Limited Company is the best choice of entity for promoters who are NRIs or Foreign Nationals.
 Foreign Direct Investment (FDI) in Proprietorship / Partnership Firm / One Person Company is not allowed.
 On the other hand, foreign direct investment in Private Limited Company of upto 100% is allowed under the automatic route – i.e., only a notification of the investment must be submitted to the RBI within 60 days of the actual investment.
 Hence, its best for most businesses that are involved in extensive import or export business to register a private limited company.

 A Private Limited Company can have upto 7 Directors and 200 shareholders.
-It is recommended that atleast one of the Director be both an Indian Citizen and an Indian Resident.
-An Indian Resident is someone who spends a minimum of 186 days in the past year at India.
+It recommends that at least one of the Director be both an Indian Citizen and an Indian Resident.
+An Indian Resident is someone who spends a minimum of 186 days in the past year in India.
 The other shareholders can all be foreign.

 State of Incorporation

 There is no requirement for the State of Registration to be the same as the place of residence of the Director.
 Hence, its best for those companies involved in extensive import or export to choose states like Maharashtra, Gujarat, Chennai or Kolkatta, where there are ports available along with FSSAI offices.